adriangibanelbtactic/fence-ovh-doc/README.md

 Setting up your cluster.conf
 ----------------------------

-You can find an example of a cluster.conf based on three nodes depicted above here: [cluster_3_nodes.conf](../master/cluster_3_nodes.conf) [(I recommend you to download it as raw file)] (https://github.com/adriangibanelbtactic/fence-ovh-doc/raw/master/cluster_3_nodes.conf).
+You can find an example of a cluster.conf based on three big server (Check bigserver explanation later) nodes depicted above here: [cluster_3_nodes.conf](../master/cluster_3_nodes.conf) [(I recommend you to download it as raw file)] (https://github.com/adriangibanelbtactic/fence-ovh-doc/raw/master/cluster_3_nodes.conf).

 We will explain each one of the fence_ovh specific parametres

 * **port** : **(Required)** Dedicated server OVH name.
 In the past they were in the form `ns1100101.ovh.net` now they are something similar to: `ns1100101.ip-101-01-01.eu`
-* **power_wait**: **(Optional)** Default timeout after asking OVH is to reboot is 240 seconds.
+* **power_wait**: **(Optional)** Default timeout after asking OVH to reboot is 240 seconds.
 You can change this timeout with this parametre.
 Units: seconds.
+This parametre is ignored when `bigserver` is `on`.
 * **login**: **(Required)** Application Key (**AK**): E.g. `7kbG7Bk7S9Nt7ZSV`
 * **passwd**: **(Required)** Secret Application Key (**AS**): E.g. `EXEgWIz07P0HYwtQDs7cNIqCiQaWSuHF`
 * **ovhcustomerkey**: **(Required)** Consumer key (**CK**): E.g. `MtSwSrPpNjqfVSmJhLbPyr2i45lSwPU1`
 * **ovhapilocation**: **(Optional)** Either "EU" for Europe based OVH API or "CA" for Canada based OVH API.
 Default is "EU".
+* **bigserver** : **(Optional)** Either `on` or `off`.
+When bigserver is on then the script checks for reboot task status 90 seconds after starting it.
+If the task status is `doing` or `done` it assumes the server is being rebooted ok.
+This is not as safe as `bigserver = off` which waits 240 seconds (or `power_wait` value) to server to boot into rescue mode and checks it with task status being done.
+However, as OVH is probably not going to extend reboot task time more than 5 minutes it is the default because most people which will be using the HA fence agent will be using big servers which tend to have an ipmi, a raid card, several network cards which its initialisation make the 5 minutes reboot to timeout.
+Default is `on`.

 As you might guess from cluster.conf the only action you are going to use is "off" which translates into the server booting into rescue mode and checking if it has booted into rescue mode in less than 240 seconds.

-Note: OVH will fail the reboot the operation if it takes longer than 300 seconds no matter what power_wait value you define here.
+Note: If `bigserver` is `off` OVH will fail the reboot the operation if it takes longer than 300 seconds no matter what power_wait value you define here.